-Have a rest in the afternoon or take the metro to Haus Khaz Village in New Delhi.
+For those who are still hungry for more, take a late afternoon metro to Haus Khaz Village in New Delhi.
 This is a taste of New Delhi’s funkier side.
-HKV is home to many of the capital’s cutting edge fashion designers, cafés, bars and restaurants.
-Spend the rest of the afternoon poking around cafés and artist studios.
-You may also want to stay and have dinner at one of the area’s hip restaurants.
+HKV is home to many of the capital’s cutting edge fashion designers, cafés and bars, you may also want to stay and have dinner at one of the area’s hip restaurants.

 Alternatively, why not visit a local family for a home-cooked meal.
 Our host will give a hands-on lesson and we will then sit down to enjoy all that has been prepared.